 \section{Conclusion}

-Here, we presented two novel frameworks for translating trained neural networks into logic gate representations.
-The motivation for these frameworks was to combine the learnability of neural networks with the interpretability, verifiability and implementability of logic.
-We noted that, in general, a straightforward translation of a neural network into AND-inverter logic incurs a drastic loss of accuracy.
-Surprisingly, we found that the inclusion of training random forests or lookup-tables (LUTs) for each activation before the translation to logic increases accuracy and decreases hardware complexity.
-Thus, these intermediate optimizations on the logic allow for greater generalization than direct translation.
-Our work is one of the first to provide evidence of the ability of logic operations to generalize to unseen training examples.
+Here, we presented a novel framework for translating trained neural networks first into random forests and then into logic gate representations.
+The motivation was to combine the learnability of neural networks with the verifiability and implementability of logic.
+We noted that, in general, translation of a neural network into arithmetic logic incurs a loss of accuracy.
+We found that the inclusion of training random forests for each activation before the translation to logic increases accuracy and decreases hardware complexity.
+We showed that the intermediate optimizations are a form of dependency elimination on the logic and thus, allow for exploiting logic smoothness, and improves generalization.
+Thus, we provide evidence that particular logic operations themselves can generalize to unseen training examples.
 Future work remains in investigating the properties of our intermediate operations and different quantization schemes.